• Skip to primary navigation

 Instructions

-• Adjust oven rack to upper-middle position and heat oven to 250 degrees.
+• Adjust oven rack to upper-middle position and pre-heat oven to 250ºF.

-• Heat oil in a small skillet over medium-low heat.
+• Heat olive oil in a small saucepan over medium-low heat.
 Add 12 whole garlic cloves and cook, stirring occasionally, until soft and golden, about 5 minutes.
-Remove with a slotted spoon; reserve oil.
+Remove cloves with a slotted spoon and set aside to use later; reserve oil.

-• Warm ¼ cup apple jelly along with the pressed garlic and rosemary.
-Brush mixture onto meat.
+• Warm ¼ cup apple jelly.
+Press the remaining garlic into the warm jelly.
+Sprinkle in the remaining rosemary.
+Brush this mixture onto the meat.

-• Roast until a meat thermometer stuck into the center registers 125 to 130 degrees.
-(Start checking at about 1 ½ hours.)
+• Roast at 250ºF until a meat thermometer stuck into the center registers 125ºF to 130ºF.
+(Start checking at 1 ½ hours.)

-• Remove from oven; raise oven temperature to 400 degrees.
-Brush loin with pan drippings, return to oven, and continue to roast until the loin is golden brown and a meat thermometer stuck into the center registers 155 to 160 degrees, about 20 minutes longer.
+• Remove pork loin from the oven; raise oven temperature to 400 degrees.
+Brush loin with pan drippings, return to oven, and continue to roast until the loin is golden brown and a meat thermometer stuck into the center registers 155ºF to 160ºF, about 20 minutes longer.
 For even more attractive coloring, broil until spotty brown, 3 to 5 minutes.

-• Slice pork.
+• Slice stuffed pork loin.
 Serve each slice with sauce poured on top.

 Nutrition